Do you work with digital or film?

 I think that today, digital quality is as good as argentic and sometimes even better.

 For people who really like the medium format camera bokeh, it could make an economic sense to use argentic medium format (it’s still cheaper than the same gear in digital.
-But that my change in a close future with brand like hasselblad).
+But that my change in a close future with a brand like Hasselblad).
 But it will really not make sense to shoot with a 24x36mm camera in film.

 I think the old style trendy effect will pass, while “regular” colored pictures and black and white photographs will never past.